 The Creative Writing program

-The Creative Writing program has grown from single yearly workshops in fiction, poetry, and playwriting, to more comprehensive offerings—twelve courses in the English Department and four in other college departments.
-Advanced students have the option to pursue individual work with faculty guidance and within the Honors Program.
+The Creative Writing program has grown over the past forty years from single yearly workshops in fiction, poetry, and playwriting, to more comprehensive offerings – thirteen courses in the English Department, four in other college departments, and the possibility of individual work pursued by advanced students under faculty guidance and offered regularly as a preparation in the Honors Program.

 A sampling of Creative Writing courses offered by English Literature

 At Swarthmore, the discipline of writing goes hand in hand with the study of literature.
 Each of the four English Department faculty members who comprise the core of our creative writing program specializes as well in a literary historical field – Old English and Medieval Studies, Romanticism and Eighteenth Century Studies, American and Ethnic Studies, Modern and Contemporary Poetry of England and Ireland.